Vandenberg Air Force Base under consideration for military drone wing

-Vandenberg Air Force Base could soon become home to a military drone wing, according to a notice filed late last month by the Air Force.
+Vandenberg Air Force Base is under consideration to house a military drone wing, according to a notice filed late last month by the Air Force.

+The MQ-9 Remotely Piloted Aircraft is more commonly known as the Reaper and is billed as the first hunter-killer unmanned aerial vehicle that also can provide long-endurance, high-altitude surveillance.

-Although Tyndall Air Force Base was identified in the document as the preferred location, a public scoping meeting regarding the plans for VAFB has been scheduled for 5:30 to 8:30 p.m.
-Thursday, Dec.
+Although Tyndall Air Force Base was identified in the document as the preferred location, a public scoping meeting regarding the plans for VAFB was planned for Thursday, Dec.
 12, at Hancock College’s Lompoc Valley campus.

 The establishment of the MQ-9 wing would involve the creation of a wing headquarters, either through new construction or renovation of current facilities, to house 24 MQ-9 aircraft, as well as support staff, according to the document.